 A key theme this year was the enablement of national digital health strategies and their ability to offer structure and alignment for our industry’s funding, implementation, and technologies in-country.
 This felt enormously different than four or five years ago, when the main topic of conversation was around digital health “pilotitis.”
 We’ve already seen great progress on national strategies from this year’s Joint Declaration on Digital Health for Sustainable Development as well as initiatives like The Principles of Donor Alignment for Digital Health.
 ICTWorks also put out a great list of all known national eHealth strategies in Africa and will be trying to keep it up to date.
 We all know there is a huge amount of work and learning between setting a strategy and achieving successful outcomes, but I strongly believe that these efforts represent a significant step in the right direction.

 The theme of this year’s conference was “Celebrating Innovation and Supporting Proven Practices at Scale,” and so it makes sense that we saw more systems at greater scale.
-It was a lot of fun sharing updates and learnings from the Ministry of Women and Child Development’s ICDS-CAS program in India, which is now in use by more than 584,316 Anganwadi workers across the country.
+It was a lot of fun sharing updates and learnings from the Ministry of Women and Child Development’s ICDS-CAS program in India, which was used by more than 600,000 Anganwadi workers across the country.
 The lessons we shared also seemed to resonate strongly with the many ministry of health representatives in attendance.

 Open Source Funding and Valuation